phylum-dev/documentation/docs/knowledge_base/create_project.md

 Phylum projects are used to represent a software project; often a git repository.
 A Phylum project organizes the dependencies and findings for your software project.
 This page enumerates the ways a Phylum project can be created.

-> **NOTE:** Project creation does not trigger an analysis of the project.
-Instead, the [`phylum analyze`](../cli/commands/phylum_analyze.md) command will trigger an analysis job and organize the results in the specified Phylum project.

 ## Walkthrough

 ### Phylum CLI

+> ⚠️ **INFO** ⚠️
+>
+> Project creation with the Phylum CLI does not trigger an analysis of the project.
+Instead, the [`phylum analyze`](../cli/commands/phylum_analyze.md) command will trigger an analysis job and organize the results in the specified Phylum project.

 ---